 As soon as your permit is in your hand, it’s time to start collecting from customers.

-Next make sure that you’ve set up your shopping cart of other sales platform to collect sales tax from the customers in states where you have sales tax nexus.
+Next make sure that you’ve set up your shopping cart of other sales platform to collect sales tax from the customers in states where you have nexus.

-If you sell on multiple channels, be sure to set up all of your shopping carts to collect sales tax from buyers in all of the states where you have nexus.
+If you’re an online seller with multiple channels, be sure to set up all of your shopping carts to collect sales tax from buyers in all of the states where you have nexus.

-Step 4: Report How Much Sales Tax You’ve Collected
+Step 4: Report How Much Online Sales Tax You’ve Collected

-For example, here’s just a small portion of what California wants to see:
+For example, here’s just a small portion of what California wants to see from online sellers:

 Once all that is finished, your next step is to actually file and send that sales tax to the state.